Pyidaungsu Hluttaw

-Each of the fourteen major administrative regions and states has its own local Hluttaw: Region Hluttaw (Region Assembly) or State Hluttaw (State Assembly).
+Each of Myanmar's fourteen major administrative regions and states has its own local Hluttaw: Region Hluttaw (Region Assembly) or State Hluttaw (State Assembly).

-The Pyidaungsu Hluttaw is housed in a 31-building parliamentary complex.
-It is believed to represent the 31 planes of existence in Buddhist cosmology, located in Zeya Theddhi Ward of Naypyidaw.

 Members of the second Pyidaungsu Hluttaw were elected in the 8 November 2015 general election.
 On 16 March 2012, parliamentarians made the decision for the Pyidaungsu Hluttaw to re-join the IPU.

 After the coup d'état on 1 February 2021, the Assembly was dissolved by Acting President Myint Swe, who declared a one-year state of emergency and transferred all legislative powers to Commander-in-Chief of Defence Services Min Aung Hlaing.

+Building

+The Pyidaungsu Hluttaw is currently housed in a 31-building parliamentary complex in Naypyidaw.
+The complex was constructed by ACE Construction, owned by Tint San.
+It is believed to represent the 31 planes of existence in Buddhist cosmology, located in Zeya Theddhi Ward of Naypyidaw.
+The 2025 Myanmar earthquake on 28 March significantly damaged the complex.